 As one of our patients, you'll have therapy structured around clear rehab goals.
 Therapy may include both 1:1 and group-based sessions.
-Our program lasts 7 – 10 weeks.
+Our program lasts up to 10 weeks.

 Toronto Rehab does not provide transportation services to and from the hospital.
 If you are unable to access the hospital on your own, we can connect you with community transportation services such as

 Wheel-Trans.
 You can find out more about getting to and from UHN

 Patients of the Geriatric Day Hospital Service may have the following conditions or issues:

 what you can expect when you have a clinic appointment.